TREASURIES-Prices gain as safe-haven buying continues

 But some economists thought the retail sales number would

-make a difference to a marketplace full of bets that the United
+make a difference to a marketplace full of bets that the U.S.

 "When you look at the overall data that's been coming out,